ivmfnal/metacat/docs/mql.rst

 This query will return all the datasets from the "test" namespace.

-To add some metadata filtering, add "having" clouse to the query:
+To add some metadata filtering, add "having" clause to the query:

 .. code-block:: sql